mavillez/Oblivion/docs/source/modules.rst

   Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-The list shows the toolchains gompi/2021a, foss/2021a, intel/2021a, iimpi/2021a, iompi/2021a.
+The list shows toolchains gompi/2021a, foss/2021a, intel/2021a, iimpi/2021a, iompi/2021a.
 One of the toolchains has to be loaded using, say for foss/2021a

 .. code-block:: console